rbastronomy/God-of-War-Speedrun-Wiki/GodofWarAscension.md

 If a checkpoint starts from a sliding section, it's sometimes possible to escape from it by rapidly pressing X upon retrying.

-## Mysteries and hypothetical glitches for future:
+## Mysteries and hypothetical glitches for future

 ### Data-less world weapons